Evolutionarily Stable (Mis)specifications: Theory and Applications: Introduction

+We define the \emph{evolutionary stability} of model A against model B based on whether model A has a weakly higher average equilibrium payoff than model B when the population share of model A is close to 1, with the average taken over the different stage games.
+This criterion is familiar from past work that use what is known as the \emph{indirect evolutionary approach}.
+Under this approach, evolution does not directly act on strategies, but rather acts on some trait that determines best responses.
+While our stability concepts reduce to standard notions under this approach when inference is absent, our contribution is to apply it to the selection of \emph{models} that contain multiple feasible beliefs about the environment.

-Our first general contribution is to show that the ability to draw inferences within a theory (as opposed to committing to a fixed model) may be necessary for misspecifications to defeat rationality.
-In Section \ref{sec:TheoryOverPref}, we characterize when the correctly specified theory is not evolutionarily fragile against any theory that does not allow for inferences, while being evolutionarily fragile against some richer misspecified theory.
-Our argument identifies a particular kind of misspecified theory, resembling an ``illusion of control'' bias, where agents think the outcomes they get in a game only depend on their own strategy and not on the opponent's strategy.
-The theory is constructed in such a way that its adherents end up adopting the optimal commitment against a correctly specified opponent situation-by-situation, thus misinference becomes a channel to tailor commitment to the true situation.
-The correctly specified theory is evolutionarily fragile against this misspecified theory with uniform matching, unless the former already gets the Stackelberg payoff in every situation.
+Indeed, we show that the ability to draw inferences within a model (as opposed to committing to a fixed belief) may be necessary for misspecifications to defeat rationality.
+In Section \ref{sec:TheoryOverPref}, we characterize environments where the correctly specified model is only evolutionarily fragile against invading models that allow for inferences.
+Our argument constructs an optimal misspecified model for invading a rational society.
+This misspecification resembles an ``illusion of control'' bias, where agents think the outcomes they get in a game only depend on their own strategy and not on the opponent's strategy.
+The model has the property that its adherents end up adopting the optimal commitment against a correctly specified opponent game-by-game.
+Misinference thus becomes a channel to tailor commitments to the true game.
+The correctly specified model is evolutionarily fragile against this misspecified model with uniform matching, unless the former already gets the Stackelberg payoff in every game.